What Does a Computer Programmer Do?

-Computer Programmers are commonly employed by software companies.
-However, with the surge in access to computer programmers, many governmental and private sector companies, such as banks and law firms, have begun to employ computer programmers.
+Computer programmers are commonly employed by software companies.
+However, with the surge in access to programmers, many governmental and private sector companies, such as banks and law firms, have begun to employ computer programmers on staff.
 It is not uncommon to see computer programmers working as freelancers, moving from project to project within technology consulting firms or as independent contractors.

 Computer Programmer Salary

 Pay for computer programmers can vary significantly depending on experience and the nature of the work.
 Those working for software publishers tend to earn more than those working in other industries.

 Specific requirements vary by employer, but completing a degree program or a coding academy is generally necessary to begin a career as a computer programmer.

 - Education: Both bachelor’s degrees and associate’s degrees in computer science are available at most institutions.
 Private institutes known as coding academies have arisen as another option for those without formal college training in programming.
 Coding academies offer an intensive and relatively short-term immersion experience in programming.
 Some academies offer low or no tuition in exchange for a percentage of salary once a job is landed.

 - Certification: Certifications exist for nearly all programming languages or vendor-specific programming products.
 Whether or not they are required depends on specific employers, but having them can certainly make a programmer more marketable.